ABF Lead Off Dinner History

 2013 Featured Guest: Craig Kimbrel

-Atlanta Braves pitching star Craig Kimbrel, will be the featured speaker at the January 25th, 2013 ABF Lead Off Dinner to be held at The Club in Birmingham, AL.
+Atlanta Braves pitching star Craig Kimbrel, was the featured speaker at the January 25th, 2013 ABF Lead Off Dinner held at The Club in Birmingham, AL.

 Craig Micheal Kimbrel (born May 28, 1988, in Huntsville, Alabama) is a Major League Baseball pitcher for the Atlanta Braves.
 Breaking the record for saves by a rookie in the 2011 season, Kimbrel was awarded the Rookie of the Year Award for the National League.